Sabalenka Outlasts Local Hero Zheng To Win Third Wuhan Open Title - UrduPoint

 The 26-year-old strengthened her chances of ending the year as the world number one ahead of Iga Swiatek, a battle likely to come down to the wire at the WTA Finals in Riyadh next month.

+"That's a really tight ranking right now.
+Really nice to see," said Sabalenka, who trails Swiatek in the world rankings by less than 100 points.

+"We'll see after the Finals if I was good enough this season to become world number one."

-Zheng had never taken a set off of Sabalenka in any of their previous three meetings, which have all come on the Grand Slam stage and in the last 13 months.
+Zheng had never taken a set off of Sabalenka in any of their previous three meetings, which have all come on the Grand Slam stage and in the past 13 months.

-But Sunday's final was a different story, with Zheng, the reigning Olympic gold medallist, competing in front of her home fans, in the city where she grew up.
+However, Sunday's final was a different story, with Zheng, the reigning Olympic gold medallist, competing in front of her home fans in the city where she grew up.

-In front of a capacity crowd of 13,000 at the Optic Valley International Tennis Centre, Sabalenka broke for a 4-2 advantage on a Zheng double-fault.
+Sabalenka broke for a 4-2 advantage on a Zheng double-fault in front of a capacity crowd of 13,000.

 The Belarusian wrapped up the 38-minute opening set with her second ace of the match, dropping just five points on serve along the way.